| ECMI Glossary of Water Related TermsA B C D

 saturated formation where the voids, spaces or cracks are filled with a

 combination of air and water.
+VVanadium (V):Currently there is no specific

 MCL for vanadium.
 Vanadium may cause respiratory problems and inhibition of Na

-Watersheds are regional basins drained by or
+and K in ATP production.
+WWatersheds are regional basins drained by or

 contributing water to a particular point, stream, river, lake or ocean.

 Watersheds range in size from a few acres to large areas of the country.
+Water table is the upper level of a saturated

 formation where the water is at atmospheric pressure.
 The water table is the

-Yeast and Molds: Yeast and molds are fungi.
+upper surface of an unconfined aquifer.
+XNo Available Definitions YYeast and Molds: Yeast and molds are fungi.
 A

 fungus is a colorless (i.e., lacking chlorophyll) plant with practically no